 #2 Adjusting to New Routines is Hard, Even Online Church

 It is hard to adjust to new routines.
 Routines are valuable, for all ages, to help us prepare and get our minds ready for our tasks.
+You can get your kids to focus for online church better with a special routine.

 We have routines for getting ready for school.
 We have routines for going to bed.
 These habits are valuable for helping our children mentally, physically, and emotionally get through the day.